cf-toolsuite/sanford/docs/RUN.md

 ### with Groq Cloud

 Build and run a version of the utility that is compatible for use with [Groq Cloud](https://groq.com).
 You will need to [obtain an API key](https://console.groq.com/keys).
 Note that Groq does not currently have support for text embedding.
-So if you intend to run with the `advanced` Spring profile activated, you will also need to provide additional credentials
+So if you intend to run with the `groq-cloud` Spring profile activated, you will also need to provide additional credentials

 Before launching the app: